PASTAplus/PEP/peps/pep-9.md

         pasta: changePermission
 ```

-**2. Set Collection**
+**3a.
+Create Collection**

-Goal: To create, update, or delete a collection
+Goal: To create a collection

 Use case:

 1. A client sends a collection to the *authorization service*.
 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
 3. The *authorization service* verifies that the requesting principal is authorized to access the collection.
-4. The *authorization service*:
+4. The *authorization service* creates the collection.
-    a.
-POST: creates the collection
-    b.
-PUT: updates the collection
-    c.
-DELETE: deletes the collection
 5. The *authorization service* returns a success message to the client.

 ```
+POST: /auth/v1/collection

-setCollection(collection_label, collection_type)
+createCollection(collection_label, collection_type)
     collection_label: the human readable name of the collection
     collection_type: the type of collection
     return: